Capture method — Longline

 Criterion score: 1 info

 Swordfish fisheries in the Mediterranean are assessed by the International Commission for the Conservation of Atlantic Tunas (ICCAT).
 Swordfish stocks were significantly overfished in the 1980s, when the fishery rapidly expanded.
 From 1998 - 2011 annual catch levels fluctuated between 12,000-16,000 t.
 As reported for other species in the Mediterranean, these levels are relatively high and similar to those of bigger areas such as the North Atlantic.
 This could be related to higher recruitment levels in the Mediterranean than in the North Atlantic, different reproduction strategies (larger spawning areas in relation to the area of distribution of the stock) and the lower abundance of large pelagic predators (e.g. sharks) in the Mediterranean.
-Catches in recent years have decreased to approximately 10,000t (the average from 2011-2015 was 10,166) but preliminary catch for 2016 was 8,954 t, one of the lowest since 1983.
+Catches in recent years have decreased to approximately 10,000t (the average from 2012-2016 was 10,096) but preliminary catch for 2017 was 8,402 t, the lowest since 1983.
 It is thought that changes to key fishing methods and the new regulations are mostly responsible for these reductions.
 The latest assessment carried out in 2016 indicates with a 100% probability that the stock is significantly overfished (Spawning Stock Biomass, SSB, at 0.12SSBmsy) and is subject to significant overfishing (Fishing mortality, F, 1.85Fmsy) and has been in this state since the late 80s.
 Projections suggest that reducing fishing mortality by 20% could return SSB to the levels seen in the late 80s within 8-12 years.
 MSY is currently estimated to be 19,683 t.

 The Scientific Committee noted in 2016 the large catches of small size swordfish, i.e. less than 3 years old (many of which have probably never spawned) and the relatively low number of large individuals in the catches.
 Fish less than three years old usually represent 50-70% of the total yearly catches in terms of numbers.
 A reduction of the volume of juvenile catches would improve yield per recruit and spawning biomass per recruit levels.